lyubogankov/adventofcode2022/day11/README.md

 These properties are the same three types of operations that the monkeys can perform!

 I was then stuck on what the *n* should be, and when I should take the modulus of each item's worry level.
-I used my initial idea of the least common multiple of all monkeys' divisors and worked out an example on paper and subsequently "proved" the method:
+I used my initial idea of the least common multiple of all monkeys' divisors and worked out an example on paper.

-Insert "proof" of my approach here!
-Is it possible to insert LaTeX?
-[Yessir :)](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions)

 The only modification to the code is taking the modulus of each item's worry level after each monkey increases the worry level using its operation.
 The example unit test passed, and my answer against the input text file was correct!

+**"Proof" - trying to work out why my solution worked**

+Goals:
+- Decrease the worry-level of each item so that the per-monkey worry-increasing operations do not cause the worry level to overflow the containing variable (unsigned 64-bit integer)
+- Preserve the outcome of each per-monkey/item divisibility check so that the simulation still runs as intended (items are properly passed between monkeys, as if the worry-level reduction did not happen)

+General argument:
+- For *M* monkeys, [0, *M*), each with a divisibility constant of *d* ($d_{0}$, $d_{1}$, ... , $d_{M - 1}$), the reduction in worry-level is achieved by using modular arithmetic where *n* is the least common multiple of all monkeys' divisibility constants.
+For this problem, all values *d* are prime integers, so *n* is the product of all monkeys' divisibility constants:

+$$ n = \prod_{i=0}^{M-1} d_{i}$$

 ## Reflection